-The Sickle-winged Nightjars (Eleothreptus anomalus) are poorly known South American nightjars with a moderately small population which is declining due to habitat loss and degradation.
+The Sickle-winged Nightjars (Eleothreptus anomalus) are poorly known South American nightjars with a moderately small population, which is declining due to habitat loss and degradation.
 It is classified as Near Threatened.

 The nightjar, as suggested by the name, is strictly nocturnal.
-Throughout the day, it typically rest quietly in densely vegetated hiding places.
+Throughout the day, it typically rests quietly in densely vegetated hiding places.
 At night, they become active as they hunt flying insects in more open landscapes, such as forest clearings, wetlands and along rivers.

-Thanks to their cryptic appearance, these birds blend well into their habitat and they are very difficult to see during the daytime, when they are generally hidden away sleeping.
-They are more easily detected at night when light from car headlights are reflected ruby-red from their eyes, as they are sitting on roads or tracks.
+Thanks to their cryptic appearance, these birds blend well into their habitat, and they are very difficult to see during the daytime, when they are generally hidden away sleeping.
+They are more easily detected at night when light from car headlights is reflected ruby-red from their eyes, as they are sitting on roads or tracks.
 However, their presence is most often made known by their loud calls given at dusk.

 Alternate (Global) Names